Graveyard Voodoo: Devil Cat Saves Our Skins After Rogue Juju Man Shoots At Us

 I went over to where the black cat had been sitting.
 Lying on the ground was a pendant and a wad of cash – picking it up I estimated there must have been a good grand there in £20 notes.

 “Marcel must’a dropped it,” said Earl.
 “It’s out lucky day!”

 I then picked up the pendant.
-“It’s an old brass thruppenny bit,” I said.
-“Drilled out and put on a chain.”
+“It’s a silver dollar sign,” I said.
+“Hung on a chain.”

 Earl laughed and said, “Well that’s gotta be our lucky money talisman considering we’re up a grand – although, to be fair, we did earn it, what with being shot at.”

-After that we always used a brass thruppenny bit in our money workings – even if they were sometimes hard to come by.
-And we’d take them down to the graveyard to call up the spirits and get the coins charged with power.
+After that we always used to take our money charms down to the graveyard to call up the spirits and get them charged with power.
 Boom!
 Those lucky money pendants always kicked up the cash!

 Damn Doc, well, at least it couldn’t be worse than the ‘Voodoo War’ you’ve face.